craigbuckler/statezx/README.md

 }
 ```

-A state change will also trigger on other tabs and windows using stateZx on the same domain during synchronization.
+A state change also triggers events on other tabs and windows that use stateZx with the same store on the same domain.

 Remove event handlers with the `.removeEventListener()` method: